vagnum08/cpupower-gui/README.md

 To change the frequency settings, select the CPU from the drop-down menu, adjust the sliders and click `Apply`.
 Additionally, the cpu governor can be changed by selecting a governor from the drop-down menu.
-Last, to apply the same settings to all CPUs, toggle the `All CPUs` switch.
+Last, to apply the same settings to all CPUs, toggle the `All CPUs` switch (square icon on the top left).

 There are two governor profiles available, `Performance` and `Balanced`.
 The performance profile sets the governor for all CPUs to `performance`.